Learn About Waterhouse-Friderichsen Syndrome

 What is the definition of Waterhouse-Friderichsen Syndrome?

-Waterhouse-Friderichsen syndrome (WFS) is a group of symptoms caused when the adrenal glands fail to function normally.
-This occurs as a result of bleeding into the glands.
+Waterhouse-Friderichsen syndrome (WFS) is a group of symptoms that occur when the adrenal glands fail to function normally.
+This is caused by bleeding into the glands.

 What are the alternative names for Waterhouse-Friderichsen Syndrome?